 The Economic Development Handbook for Georgia’s Rural Communities is both a desk reference and a training resource.
 Its chapters include checklists and task lists to help you organize information and conduct basic economic development activities.
 In addition to providing vital information for economic developers on essential basic topics, this handbook focuses on economic development in the state of Georgia, including laws, partners, programs and resources. (published in 2017)

-The handbook provides a comprehensive review of the legislative process and current issues and challenges for Georgia General Assembly members and incorporates changes in the law and legislative procedure that have occurred since the previous edition (published in 2007).
+The handbook provides a comprehensive review of the legislative process and current issues and challenges for Georgia General Assembly members.
+The handbook incorporates changes in the law and legislative procedure that have occurred since the previous edition (published in 2014).

 The Georgia County Guide is a compilation of statistics for each of Georgia’s 159 counties.
 The book is updated annually and includes data from more than 90 difference federal, state and local data sources.
 Detailed county-level and state data related to agriculture, crime, economics, education, government, health, housing, labor, natural resources, occupations, population, public assistance, transportation and vital statistics is available.
 Georgiadata.org provides much of this data electronically.
 Production of the Georgia County Guide is a collaborative effort of the Institute of Government and UGA Extension.